When a flower doesn't bloom, you fix the environment it grows in, not the flower

 "There is a herb growing for every disease," so said Abbe Kneipp (1821-1897), original founder of the Naturopathic Medicine movement.
 And I'm with Abbe, because the EquiNatural mission is to proactively help our clients support the healthy equilibrium, the functioning integrity and the vitality, the 'vital force', of their horse, on a personal level, via a physiomedical* approach, via natural, bioactive, organic herbal phytonutrients.

-Nature's botanicals work extremely well for our horses, and this could have something to do with the fact that their state of health follows the seasonal rhythms of nature - as plants grow and fade with the seasons, so horses follow the seasonal pattern to forage for them.
+Nature's botanicals work really well for our horses, and this could have something to do with the fact that their state of health follows the seasonal rhythms of nature - as plants grow and fade with the seasons, so horses follow the seasonal pattern to forage for them.
 And let's not forget that our wild horses have always been plant foragers with only themselves to rely on for their survival; their foraging knowledge and ability is literally written in their DNA.